 It is illegal to posess laser pointers in New South Wales, Australia.

-Class IIIb lasers include visible lasers producing 5 to 499 milliwatts in a narrow, coherent beam.
-Class IV lasers include ones producing half a watt or more in a narrow coherent beam.
-The main reason these are regulated is because 5 milliwatts or more being focused into a single spot of the retina of the eye can cause permanent visual damage faster than a human can react.
+Class IIIb lasers include visible lasers producing 5 to 499 milliwatts in a narrow beam.
+Class IV lasers include ones producing half a watt or more in a narrow beam.
+The main reason these are regulated is because 5 milliwatts or more being focused into a single spot of the retina of the eye may cause permanent visual damage faster than a human can react.

 Furthermore, for most UV and IR wavelengths, there is no such thing in 21 CFR 1040.10 as Class II or Class IIIa.
-Lasers producing beams of invisible wavelengths are Class IIIb as soon as they achieve power exceeding the upper limit of Class I. This includes narrow-beam-producing nitrogen lasers even if the beam is not coherent.
+Lasers producing beams of invisible wavelengths (defined as outside the range of 400 - 710 nm) are Class IIIb when they achieve power exceeding the upper limit of Class I. This includes narrow-beam-producing nitrogen lasers even if the beam is not coherent.

 These regulations do apply to workplaces.
 Schools are workplaces.
 Schools and workplaces often have their own rules and/or guidelines concerning operation of lasers, and they are often strict.
 Various schools and workplaces can have various plans (or lack thereof) for complying with 21 CFR 1040.10 and .11 and whatever OSHA requires for operation of lasers in workplaces.
 They may have stricter or made-up-on-the-spot rules to satisfy their liability concerns, whether valid or not.

-If you want to bring a laser into your school, especially if it is a Class IIIb or IV one, please negotiate with appropriate persons in your school in advance, such as a science teacher or physics teacher.
-Please give your science or physics teacher sufficient time in advance to get that worked out with the school's management.
+If you want to bring a laser into your school, especially if it is a Class IIIb or IV one, please negotiate with appropriate persons in your school in advance, such as a science teacher, preferably a physics teacher.
+Please give your science teacher sufficient time in advance to get that worked out with the school's management.

 You may be restricted to bringing in your homebrew transverse electrode atmospheric nitrogen laser without its power supply.
 There is a slight chance you can get it to fire a pulse of a beam from static electricity and within Class I limits, though your school may not allow even that degree of actually operating it.

-And if your school allows you to bring in and operate laser pointers, please avoid ones of IIIb or IV class.
+And if your school allows you to bring in and operate laser pointers, please avoid ones of class IIIb or IV.